sanath95/Document-Knowledge-Base-with-Source-Grounding/README.md

 - `faithfulness`: whether each material answer claim is supported by the retrieved chunks or a direct inference from them.
 - `context_sufficiency`: whether the retrieved chunks contain enough information to answer every material part of the query.

 A failed check does not change the HTTP status.
-Its boolean value and reason are included in the response body.
+Its Boolean value and reason are included in the response body.

 ## Docker Usage